Unify Robot Actions in Camera Frame: Method

-It is worth noting that rendering-based optimization is inherently prone to local minima, especially with poor initialization, as detailed in~\cref{tab:mask_result}.
-For instance, if the camera initially fails to capture the robot arm, the rendered mask will collapse, resulting in zero gradients and immediately halting the optimization process.
-Therefore, the coarse estimation provided by our automatic coarse initialization method is essential for stable and successful optimization, as evidenced by the ablation study in~\cref{tab:ablation} and~\cref{tab:mask_result}.
+Rendering-based optimization is prone to local minima with poor initialization (\cref{tab:mask_result}).
+If the initial camera pose fails to capture the robot, the rendered mask collapses to zero, producing no gradients and halting optimization.
+The coarse initialization from~\cref{sec:coarse_init} is therefore essential for stable convergence (\cref{tab:ablation}, \cref{tab:mask_result}).